10 Best Surf Towns in Australia (For Waves, Lifestyle and Adventure)

 Bicheno: Tasmania’s East Coast Serenity 🌊🌿

 Hidden on Tasmania’s scenic north east coast, Bicheno is a surfer’s sanctuary away from life’s fast lane.
-This peaceful town offers waves for every surfer, from rookies to pros.
-Dive into the azure waters, ride the waves, and let nature’s beauty envelop you.

 Quick Bicheno Surf Guide: